cloudspannerecosystem/machmeter/README.md

 ##### Data Load

-Data load involve executing the __execute__ command of machmeter with data load jmeter script as input.
-This script when executed, will load a randomized set of data onto given mentioned spanner database.
+Data load involves executing the __execute__ command of machmeter with data load jmeter script as input.
+This script, when executed, will load a randomized set of data onto a given mentioned spanner database.

 This will also create CSV files containing the keys for created data.
-These CSV will be used as source for parameters in queries in the Perf test.
+These CSV will be used as a source for parameters in queries in the Perf test.

 ###### Execution Command
 ```bash